-What make Osu! a must play for rhythm-action fans is the huge amount of songs available thanks to it's user generated community.
-Where else can you find a music game that include ska, metal, classical, J-pop and more?
+What make Osu! a must-play for rhythm-action fans is the huge amount of songs available thanks to its user-generated community.
+Where else can you find a music game that includes ska, metal, classical, J-pop and more?
 Looking through the track listings on the site will sure to bring up something you like, and for an anti-popularist curmudgeon like me, this is heaven.

 Created by Dean 'Peppy' Herbert over the course of 7 years, it began out of his love for Osu!
 Tatakae!
 Ouendan, a Japanese rhythm game on the Nintendo DS known as Elite Beat Agents in the west.
 This was the first mode to be added, with three others being included as the game evolved.